The Vermont Statutes Online

 § 3.
 Duties of Secretary generally; educational work

 The Secretary shall promote the agricultural interests and education throughout the State by means of institutes, farmers' meetings, lectures, essays, bulletins, crop reports, nature leaflets, and such other means as he or she deems advisable.
-Subject to the approval of the governor, he or she may employ assistants, lecturers, essayists, and experts in conducting meetings, in the preparation of bulletins and crop reports, and in the proper discharge of his duties.
+Subject to the approval of the Governor, he or she may employ assistants, lecturers, essayists, and experts in conducting meetings, in the preparation of bulletins and crop reports, and in the proper discharge of his or her duties.
 Such educational work shall include, among other topics, tree planting, roads, and road making.
 Lectures and essays shall be given and institutes and meetings held at such places and times as the Secretary deems advisable.
 (Amended 2003, No. 42, § 2, eff.
 May 27, 2003.)

 § 4.
-Meetings outside state
+Meetings outside State

 The Secretary may attend conventions, meetings, or institutes relating to agriculture, held in other states or countries.
-With the approval of the Governor, he or she may use a portion of the moneys apportioned for agriculture, to represent the State by exhibit or otherwise outside of the State.
+With the approval of the Governor, he or she may use a portion of the monies apportioned for agriculture, to represent the State by exhibit or otherwise outside the State.
 (Amended 2003, No. 42, § 2, eff.
 May 27, 2003.)

 § 5.
 Repealed.
 2009, No. 33, § 83(c)(1).